giaplee/codi-coding-assistant/README.md

 - When using local LLM services, users might experience performance (response speed) and accuracy issues that depend on the specific model selected to run in Ollama or LM Studio.
 - In most cases, using cloud LLM providers like Gemini, OpenAI, or Grok will result in faster response times compared to local API services.
 - The response time of local LLM services is significantly influenced by the local computer's hardware (CPU, GPU support).
+- You can change the default `Prompt Keyword` to another term that suits you.

 ## Release Notes